SESYNC-ci/basic-Shiny-lesson/_slides/button.md

 A particularly useful type of user input is a file, made possible with the `fileInput()` function.

-- reates a data frame with column `datapath` giving the path to each uploaded file
+- relates a data frame with column `datapath` giving the path to each uploaded file
 - allows explicity control over permissible data (by specification of MIME type, an internet standard)

 <!--split-->